Peter-Lavigne/Orakyubu/Steam Tools/Readme.md

 These tools are used to upload the game to steam.

+Uploading a new build

-To upload a new build, copy a build folder containing `Windows`, `Mac`, and `Linux` subdirectories into the folder `sdk/tools/ContentBuilder/content`.
+Create a build folder containing `Mac` and `Linux` subdirectories.
+When building, build those two games into their directories as `Orakyubu` and build windows as `Windows`

+Copy that folder into the folder `sdk/tools/ContentBuilder/content`.
 Make sure to overwrite all existing files.

 Then, cd into `sdk/tools/ContentBuilder/builder_osx`